 - No red or blue clothing of any kind or amount may be worn at school.
 The ban includes lettering, clothing trim, shoe laces, belts, etc. Students who wear banned clothing will face discipline.
-(Blue Jeans are acceptable.) - Clothing that promotes drugs or tobacco (such as Cookies and Backwoods) alcohol, or sexual content are prohibited.

-- Edison baseball caps, beanies, and religious/ethnic attire are the only headgear permitted on campus. - Only Edison athletic apparel is permitted.
-Other professional sports apparel is prohibited. - Clothing and backpacks that contain graffiti will not be permitted. - See-Through Clothing is prohibited - Short shorts, ripped pants that show the upper thigh, or any other clothing that exposes private body parts are prohibited - Clothing that exposes body parts between the shoulder and mid-thigh are prohibited
+(Blue Jeans are acceptable.) - Edison baseball caps, beanies, and religious/ethnic attire are the only headgear permitted on campus. - Only Edison athletic apparel is permitted.
+Other professional sports apparel is prohibited. - Clothing and backpacks that contain graffiti will not be permitted. - See-Through Clothing - Short shorts, ripped pants that show the upper thigh, or any other clothing that exposes private body parts. - Clothing that exposes body parts between the shoulder and mid-thigh.